Bernard-LTW/unit3_project/README.md

 ![](Assets/DALLE.png)[^1]

-[^1]"a person studying in a classroom on a table in the form of pixel art" by DALL E 2, Open AI, Accessed 7th March 2023
+[^1]: "a person studying in a classroom on a table in the form of pixel art" by DALL E 2, Open AI, Accessed 7th March 2023

 # Unit 3 Project: Japanese Vocab Revision App